CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-Agents-Class" />Class Carbon.Agents.Class

-> Class for manage the Agents of a determined context.
+> Class to manage the Agents of a determined context.

 #### <a name="Carbon-Agents-Class-Constructor" />Constructor